-Historically, Gyirong Town was a major thoroughfare on the trade route from China to Nepal, and while the area was only recently established as a major port of entry by the Chinese government, it has been an important town in the history of Sino-Nepalese trade for thousands of years.
+Historically, Gyirong Town was a major thoroughfare on the trade route from China to Nepal.
+While the area was only recently established as a major port of entry by the Chinese government, it has been an important town in the history of the Sino-Nepalese trade for thousands of years.
 As far back as the 7th century, the area was an important trade route, and a temple was built in Gyirong by Songtsen Gampo as one of the four Yang-Dul temples of Tibet.

 Not far from Gyirong Town is the border crossing point of Gyirong Port, the new international border crossing from Nepal to Tibet.
 The oldest, and once the largest, of all the border crossings between China and Nepal, it was closed for all except local traffic for many years, until 2014, when it reopened with the expectations that it would once again prosper as it once had long ago.
 However, the earthquake of 2015 that destroyed the international border crossing at Zhangmu, known as the Friendship Bridge, also severely damaged the crossing at Gyirong Port, and it was closed once again.